 Nature Guelph’s 2020 Nature in the City program was offered in an online, virtual format.
 We expect the 2021 program to be delivered in a similar manner.
 Details to follow.

 Are you new to Guelph?
 Perhaps you are ready to start exploring nature, but unsure where to start?
 Or want to meet like-minded nature lovers in your community?
-Nature in the City is a series of free, public programs run by Nature Guelph that can help you dive in to nature in the Royal City.
+Nature in the City is a 4-part series of free, public programs run by Nature Guelph every spring that can help you dive in to nature in the Royal City.
 Bring your friends and family, and learn just a little more about the natural world in your own backyard, while meeting other people in Guelph who are interested in nature connection and the outdoors.

-2017 PROGRAM SCHEDULE POSTER (click image for a PDF version):
+PROGRAM SCHEDULE POSTER (click image for a PDF version):